 A reminder of this rocky relationship is the fact that Eclipse and Maven have a habit of forcing Java 5 compliance on new applications, even if JDK 1.8 is the only JVM installed on the development machine.
 The Java 1.5 compliance issue means Lambda expressions, stream access or newer language features besides generics won’t compile.

 Some developers try and change the Java compiler setting within Eclipse from Java 1.5 to Java 1.8, but that only works temporarily.
 As soon as a new Maven build takes place, the JDK version reverts back to 1.5.
-The only way to make this a permanent change is to edit the POM and force Eclipse and Maven to use Java 1.8.
+The only way to make this a permanent change is to edit the Maven compiler plugin POM entry and force Eclipse and Maven to use Java 1.8.

 Of course, there is a fairly simple answer to this problem.
 That’s why everyone loves Maven.
 The build tool always has a simple resolution on offer.
-To force Eclipse and Maven JDK 1.8 compliance on your new projects, simply add the following to your POM file:
+To force Eclipse and the Maven compiler plugin to have JDK 1.8 compliance on your new projects, simply add the following to your POM file:

 <!-- Force Eclipse and Maven to use a Java 8 JDK compiler--> <properties> <maven.compiler.target>1.8</maven.compiler.target> <maven.compiler.source>1.8</maven.compiler.source> </properties>